aws/copilot-cli/site/content/docs/manifest/lb-web-service.md

     args:
       key: value
 ```
-In this case, copilot will use the context directory you specified and convert the key-value pairs under args to --build-arg overrides.
+In this case, Copilot will use the context directory you specified and convert the key-value pairs under args to `--build-arg` overrides.
 The equivalent docker build call will be: `$ docker build --file path/to/dockerfile --build-arg key=value context/dir`.

 You can omit fields and Copilot will do its best to understand what you mean.
 For example, if you specify `context` but not `dockerfile`, Copilot will run Docker in the context directory and assume that your Dockerfile is named "Dockerfile."
 If you specify `dockerfile` but no `context`, Copilot assumes you want to run Docker in the directory that contains `dockerfile`.